 The Commission's investment in ALC is accounted for using the equity method, whereby it is initially recorded at cost and the carrying amounts are increased or decreased to recognize income or loss and reduced as distributions are received by the Commission.

-At the beginning of the 2017 year, the Commission had a \$5.6M shareholder deficiency which was reduced to \$2.2M resulting from comprehensive income of \$16M, less distributions of \$12.6M.
+At the beginning of the 2018 year, the Commission reported a \$2.2M shareholder deficit.
+During the year, the Commission received comprehensive income amounting to \$15.7M, and paid out distributions of \$13.2M, resulting in a shareholder equity position of \$0.3M at year end.